Mount Song: Songshan protected area

-The People's Republic changed course, which was formally sanctified in 1982 with the Law on the Protection of Cultural Heritage of the People's Republic of China, the title of which says it all.
-The internal collapse of the Soviet Union in 1991 brought a swift end to the cold war.
-The borders of the People's Republic were opened.
-The Chinese people everywhere began to express a spontaneous and passionate interest in preserving the cultural and natural heritage of China and making it available to the rest of the world.
+The People's Republic changed course, which was formally sanctified in 1982 with the Law on the Protection of Cultural Heritage of the People's Republic of China.
+The Chinese public began to express a spontaneous and passionate interest in preserving the cultural and natural heritage of China and making it available to the rest of the world.
 In parallel to other countries they began to establish parks, which were brought under the umbrella of "protected areas (PA's)."
 This category was adopted in China by the Ministry of Environmental Protection in 1994 as part of its first Biodiversity Action Plan after China's becoming signatory in the United Nations' Convention on Biological Diversity.
-The plan currently in effect is the second, adopted 2010: The National Biodiversity Conservation Strategy and Action Plan (2011-2030).
+The plan currently in effect is the second, adopted 2010: The National Biodiversity Conservation Strategy and Action Plan (2011–2030).
 It is being supplemented by an increasing number of county plans.
 By 2018 there were more than 11,800 PA's in China of 17 different types.
 Tourism increased in record proportions.
 For example, in 2017 some 826 million tourists visited 3505 PA's of a type called "Forest Park."